agentx-team/e2e-doc/README.md

 ---
-title: "Full Markdown Features"
+title: E2E Test Document
 description: "This document demonstrates all the key Markdown features supported by this platform and can serve as a syntax reference guide."
 tags: [md, imported]
 icon: description
 ---

-# Sample Document Demonstrating Full Markdown Features
+# E2E Test Document with Full Markdown Features

 ## Overview

-**Markdown** is created by [John Gruber](http://daringfireball.net/), the original guideline is [here](http://daringfireball.net/projects/markdown/syntax).
-Its syntax, however, varies between different parsers or editors. **This Render** is using [GitHub Flavored Markdown][GFM].
+This document exists only to verify AgentX's document-context attachment end toend.
+It carries a unique, made-up identifier so its inclusion can be asserted.

 In addition to standard Markdown documentation, this document highlights or supplements the following capabilities.